angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 ## Move the template to its own file

-You'll be making serveral updates to the app component's template.
+You'll be making several updates to the app component's template.
 First, move the template to its own file:

 <?code-excerpt "lib/app_component_1.html" title?>